Isac-AS/dotfiles/extra/wiki-readmes/0_arch_install.md

 sudo pacman -S chrony
 systemctl start chronyd.service
 ```
 Weirdly enough timesyncd did not work in another desktop despite ntpdate having success when quering the same servers and making sure no other service was holding port 123.
+Chrony works for me.

 ### Partitioning
 #### Identifyng the disk